Did you know that there are 9 TYPES of anxiety? Knowing what type of anxiety you have will help you create solutions that WORK.

 If this sounds familiar, you might be dealing with a type of anxiety called Cardiac Anxiety.

-Neurological Anxiety can range in severity from mild numbness and tingling or muscle tension, all the way to the other end of the spectrum where people may experience debilitating pains or even seizures (Mayo Clinic, 2019).
+Nervous system Anxiety can range in severity from mild numbness and tingling or muscle tension, all the way to the other end of the spectrum where people may experience debilitating pains or in severe cases, seizures.
 While extreme symptoms are relatively uncommon, knowing the root cause can empower a person to treat the root cause and get their life back.

 When you’re overwhelmed, do you ever feel irritated and annoyed?
 If you’re on a deadline and someone interrupts you do you want to lash out?
 If you feel like your stress, overwhelm, anxiety and anger often merge into each other, know that you’re not alone.